-The Small Firm Technical Assistance Program as outlined in Action Plan One Amendment 2 was approved by HUD on September 15, 2006.
 The Solicitation for Grant Application (SGA) process commenced in October, 2006.
 In January of 2007, a review board was initiated.
-In February, 19 sub-recipients were selected.
-LED met with the 19 in March to go over program content and process.
+In February, 19 sub-recipients were selected with whom LED met in March to go over program content and process.
 In April, LED established a contract template through collaboration with OCD-DRU.
 In May, a kick-off meeting was held for the program sub-recipients.
-The agenda consisted of training on LED¿s Sage system and program training by the OCD-DRU staff.
-Contracts with sub-recipients are still being negotiated with LED at this time.
-Some recipients attended basic CDBG training provided by the OCD-DRU in June.
+The agenda consisted of training on LED¿s Sage software system and program training by the OCD-